somelinguist/VocabLift/README.md

 After cards have been added to a deck, they can be customized depending on what data is in the entry.
 If the entry that the card refers to has multiple senses, glosses, definitions, or example sentences, these will be listed in the drop down menu next to the name of the card.
 The card can only refer to one of these, so choose which one you want it to.
 If you want to include multiple senses, etc from the entry, then create another card from that entry.

+<h5>Editing cards</h5>
 You can also choose what sound or picture file is associated with a card by clicking the Edit button that is displayed when hovering over a card.
 Fieldworks and WeSay only allow you to put sound files at the entry level, so if you want different sound files for example sentence or different senses, add them in one of those programs and select the appropriate one from the drop down in Vocabulary Manager.
 Picture files are stored at the sense level, so it's easy to have one per sense, but if you want to have one picture for a gloss/definition and another for an example sentence, you'll have to choose it from the drop down.
 By default, the first audio file and picture file are chosen, if present.
+As of version 0.1.9, you can add picture and audio files to a card that are not referred to in the LIFT file.
+These changes will only be reflected in the card.
+They will not be reflected in the LIFT file.

+As of version 0.1.9, you can now make arbitrary cards based on an entry in the LIFT file.
+You can edit both sides of the card and the picture and audio files associated with it.
+No changes will be made to the LIFT file.

 To use the flashcards, select the deck(s) you want to use by checking the box beside the deck's name, then click "Practice".
-There are three modes, "Association", "Comprehension", and "Spellling".
+There are three modes, "Association", "Comprehension", and "Spelling".

 <h4>Association</h4>
 The cards will be displayed one at a time so you can become familiar with them.
 Once you start, the card will be displayed and the sound file (if present) will be played.
 To play the sound again, click the play button.
 You can move to the next card by clicking "Next".
 Glosses can be displayed or hidden.